 Carpets are held in high esteem in the country.
 There are laws preventing carpets older than 30 years of age from being exported and you will be searched and asked for a carpet certificate at the airport if you choose to buy this souvenir.

-Considered the epicenter of the carpet renaissance of the 21st century, Baku has an endless selection of carpet designs and types to choose from.
+Considered the epicentre of the carpet renaissance of the 21st century, Baku has an endless selection of carpet designs and types to choose from.

 The Azerbaijan Carpet Museum is a great way to get acquainted with the country’s carpet scene.
 Click on the following link for a virtual tour of the Azerbaijan Carpet Museum.